Kashu7100/Qualia/README.md

   <img src="https://kashu.ml/wp-content/uploads/2018/08/qualia-1-700x379.png?raw=true" alt="Qualia Logo"/>
 </p>

 Qualia is a deep learning framework for a flexible modeling.
-Qualia is purely written in Python3 and requires few external libraries.
 Qualia features in automatic differentiation and dynamic graphing.

+Physicalism, which considers there is nothing over or above the physical, has been criticized by Thomas Nagel (What is it like to be a bat?), Frank C. Jackson (Mary's Room),  David J. Chalmers (Philosophical zombie) and others mainly because it lacks descriptions for the hard problem of consciousness.
+In the paper "[Absent Qualia, Fading Qualia, Dancing Qualia](http://consc.net/papers/qualia.html)," David argues that if a system reproduces the functional organization of the brain, it will also reproduce the qualia associated with the brain.
+This library "Qualia" named after the series of arguments in philosophy of mind associated with the qualia, hoping the creation of a system with subjective consciousness.

 | Component | Description |
 | ---- | --- |